List of Phi Kappa Psi chapters

 Phi Kappa Psi, also called "Phi Psi," is an American collegiate social fraternity founded at Jefferson College in Canonsburg, Pennsylvania on February 19, 1852.
-There are 95 chapters and six colonies at accredited four year colleges and universities throughout the United States.
 More than 140,000 men have been initiated into Phi Kappa Psi since its founding.

-The Phi Kappa Psi Fraternity is composed of chapters and alumni associations, the former of which is the scope of this list.
-Each chapter is chartered to an individual host institution.
-These host institutions must be accredited four year degree granting colleges and universities in a state, province, territory, or federal district of Canada or the United States.
-To date, chapter charters have only been granted to groups at U.S. institutions.

 When Phi Kappa Psi is extending to an institution that does not currently have a chapter, a probationary group called a "colony" is formed.
-After criteria are met, that colony receives its charter and becomes a chapter.
+After the criteria are met, that colony receives its charter and becomes a chapter.
 A chapter becomes inactive when it relinquishes its charter, or the charter is revoked by the fraternity.